Knowing What A Hustler Needs: Top Tips for Working Remotely & Earning Big!

 1. Dress for the Office

-It can be tempting to stay in your cozy pajamas while working at your computer but getting changed out of your sleepwear can help you to prepare mentally for the day ahead.
+Staying in your cozy pajamas while working at your computer can be tempting.
+However, getting changed out of your sleepwear can help you to prepare mentally for the day ahead.
 Put yourself in a productive frame of mind by dressing for the office.

 If you typically wear a business suit or a uniform, you can skip the office attire and choose a comfortable and casual outfit.
-Just the act of getting dressed, fixing your hair, and brushing your teeth can signify to your brain that it is time to work.
+Just getting dressed, fixing your hair, and brushing your teeth can signify to your brain that it is time to work.

 2. Set Regular Hours

-While working from home gives you the flexibility to design your schedule, assign yourself regular work hours, and stick to them to avoid falling into bad habits and procrastinating behaviors that inhibit your productivity.
+Working from home allows you to design your schedule, assign regular work hours, and stick to them to avoid falling into bad habits and procrastinating behaviors that inhibit your productivity.

-You can choose to stick to the routine you had while working from the office, or, if you have the option, set your hours around the times you feel most alert and productive.
+You can choose to stick to your routine while working from the office, or, if you have the option, set your hours around the times you feel most alert and productive.

 3. Schedule Breaks

 Staring for prolonged periods at your computer screen is not just bad for your eyesight and posture; screen fatigue can also cause mental fogginess and impact your productivity.
-Taking regular breaks throughout your workday is important to recharge and move your body.
+Regular breaks throughout your workday are essential to recharge and move your body.

-You can organize a virtual coffee break with a colleague but do it on a laptop or your phone.
-If you’re going to be using a screen, change your environment, so you are not taking your coffee break where you also do your work.
+You can organize a virtual coffee break with a colleague, but do it on a laptop or phone.
+If you’re using a screen, change your environment so you are not taking your coffee break where you also do your work.

 4. Designate an Office Space

-Having a dedicated space to work makes the transition from office work to working from home much easier.
-It also helps you separate your work life from your home life and reduces distractions that can impede your productivity.
+Having a dedicated space to work makes the transition from office work to working from home much more accessible.
+It also helps you separate your work from your home life and reduces distractions that impede your productivity.

-If you don’t already have a home office, set one up in your living room or kitchen.
-Your workspace does not need to be large, but it does need to offer you enough space to work with your laptop and any other office tools you need, including printers and printer supplies, which can be found at InkJetSuperstore.
+If you don’t have a home office, set one up in your living room or kitchen.
+Your workspace does not need to be large, but it offers you enough space to work with your laptop and any other office tools you need, including printers and printer supplies, which can be found at InkJetSuperstore.

-Avoid working from your bedroom unless that is the only space you can have privacy while you work.
-Working from your bedroom transforms it from space to relax to a place of stress, and you may end up thinking about work 24 hours a day.
+Only work from your bedroom if that is the only space you can have privacy while you work.
+Working from your bedroom transforms it from a space of relaxation to a place of stress, and you may think about working 24 hours a day.

-Additionally, if you are planning to use your home office as a tax write-off, you must have a separate, designated work area.
+Additionally, if you plan to use your home office as a tax write-off, you must have a designated work area.
 Your bedroom does not count for office space.

 5. Minimize Distractions

-Working from home often means that you have one eye on the computer and another on your ever-growing To-Do list.
+Working from home often means having one eye on the computer and another on your ever-growing To-Do list.
 The key to staying on task is to minimize the distractions in your home as much as possible.

-If you have trouble controlling your social media scrolling, try using an app such as Offtime or Flipd, which locks you out of your social media accounts after a specific amount of time.
+If you have trouble controlling your social media scrolling, try using an app such as Offtime or Flipd.
+These applications lock you out of your social media accounts after a specific time.

 6. Have the Right Tools for the Job